Purpose of committee

 Minutes are taken at Cabinet Meetings.
 All records of decisions made at Cabinet can be found by clicking the ‘Decisions’ link on this page.

-The Executive or Cabinet of the Herefordshire Council consists of a Leader and Deputy Leader and five other Cabinet Members each with their own individual programme area responsibilities.
+The Executive or Cabinet of the Herefordshire Council consists of a Leader and Deputy Leader and six other Cabinet Members each with their own individual programme area responsibilities.
 The current Cabinet membership is:

 Councillor AW Johnson (Leader) (Conservative)